|Total consecration is a gift of our entire selves to Jesus through

 to confession.
 On the Consecration day we should go to holy

 communion, after which we can recite and sign the Act of

 Consecration given near the end of your consecration book.

-On the Feast of the Annunciation we gather together to make
+On the Solemnity of the Annunciation we gather together to

 Even those who have already done the consecration before